-Last-Access Time: The last-access time of a smart large object is the system time at which the database server last read or wrote the smart large object.
+Last-access time: The last-access time of a smart large object is the system time at which the database server last read or wrote the smart large object.
 The last-access time records access to the user data and metadata of a smart large object.
 This system time is stored as number of seconds since January 1, 1970.
 The database server stores this last-access time in the metadata area of the sbspace.

 By default, the database server does not save the last access time.
 You can specify saving the last-access time by setting the LO_KEEP_LASTACCESS_TIME create flag and calling the IfxLobDescriptor.setCreateFlags() method.
-For more information, see "Setting Create Flags" on page 4-47.
+For more information, see "Set create flags" on page 4-46.

 The database server also tracks the last-modification time and the last change in status for a smart large object.
-For more information, see "Working with Status Characteristics" on page 4-48.
+For more information, see "Work with status characteristics" on page 4-47.